Liberty Mutual chair and chief executive David Long has provided an update as to where the insurance group stands amid the coronavirus crisis.

-Long went on to state: “We anticipate the larger impact from COVID-19 will come through our investment portfolio, where we have taken realized and unrealized losses caused by the recent market downturn.
-We expect our net investment income will be dampened in the coming quarters as well by lower valuations on our private equity investments, which are reported on a quarter lag and thus not recognized in our first quarter results.
+Long went on to state: “We anticipate the larger impact from COVID-19 will come through our investment portfolio, where we have taken realised and unrealised losses caused by the recent market downturn.
+We expect our net investment income will be dampened in the coming quarters as well by lower valuations on our private equity investments, which are reported on a quarter lag and thus not recognised in our first quarter results.

-“Our liquidity position remains excellent, with access to over $6 billion in total, not including current cash on hand of $1.4 billion.
+“Our liquidity position remains excellent, with access to over US$6 billion in total, not including current cash on hand of US$1.4 billion.
 We are confident in the strength and resiliency of our operations to allow us to endure these uncertain times and continue to serve our customers.”

 The Boston-headquartered group, which employs more than 45,000 people in 29 countries and economies, will release its first quarter financial results on May 14.